r3wald/espurna-wiki/Hardware-Itead-Sonoff-POW-R2.md

 ## Flashing

 The unpopulated header in the Sonoff has all the required pins.
 My board has a 4 pins header.
 They are (from the top down) 3V3, E-RX, E-TX and GND.
 The button is connected to GPIO0, so all you have to do is to power the power the board while pressing the button to get into flash mode.

+:information_source: If flashing fails, try a connecting a pull up resistor between RX and VDD.
+470Ω are known to work.